kumarbablu5598/FS10_assignment/README.md

 ### Data Flow
 * Controller :
-    * In this Application 4 Controllers class   AddressController,ProductController,OrderController and UserController
+    * In this Application 4 Controllers class   AdminController,DoctorController,PatientController and AppointmentController
 * Model :
-    * In this Application 4 Models class User,Product,Order and Address
+    * In this Application 5 Models class Admin,Doctor,Patient , Appointment and AuthenticationToken.
+* DTO :
+    * In this Application 2 class SignInInput and SignUpOutput
 * Service
-  * In this Application 4 Serivce class AddressSerivce,ProductSerivce,OrderSerivce and UserSerivce.
+  * In this Application 5 Serivce class AdminSerivce,DoctorSerivce,PatientSerivce , AppointmentSerivce and AuthenticationTokenSerivce.
 * Repository
-  * In this Application 4 Repository class AddressRepo,ProductRepo,OrderRepo and UserRepo.
+  * In this Application 5 Repository class AdminRepo,DoctorRepo,PatientRepo , AppointmentRepo and AuthenticationTokenRepo.
 * Database
   * I used mysql Database In this Application And Created data.sql file to upload data in table at the start of Application.
 * Util Class